-- 1403 The organization shall: - 1404 a. report the total Scope 1 GHG removals in metric tons of CO2 equivalent, excluding any GHG trades, and a breakdown of this total by each storage pool; - b. for each type of storage pool, describe how quality criteria are monitored to manage the risk of non-permanence; - 1408 c. report the intended use of GHG removals; - d. describe the impacts on people and the environment from its Scope 1 GHG removals and the actions taken to manage them, including for: - i. workers, local communities, and Indigenous Peoples; - 1412 ii. biodiversity; - 1413 e. report standards, methodologies, assumptions, and calculation tools used. - 1414 GUIDANCE
+- a. report the total Scope 1 GHG removals in metric tons of CO2 equivalent, excluding any GHG trades, and a breakdown of this total by each storage pool; - b. for each type of storage pool, describe how quality criteria are monitored to manage the risk of non-permanence; - c. report the intended use of GHG removals; - d. describe the impacts on people and the environment from its Scope 1 GHG removals and the actions taken to manage them, including for: - i. workers, local communities, and Indigenous Peoples; - ii. biodiversity; - e. report standards, methodologies, assumptions, and calculation tools used.

-- 1415 This disclosure aims to increase transparency regarding the organization's GHG removals. - 1416 This disclosure covers information on GHG removals in the organization's value chain.
-GHG removals - 1417 beyond the organization's value chain purchased through carbon credits are reported under - 1418 Disclosure 102-10. - 1419 GHG removals are the transfer of a greenhouse gas from the atmosphere to storage within a non- - 1420 atmospheric pool.
-Storage refers to the process of maintaining CO2 or other GHGs in pools.
-A storage - 1421 pool is a physical reservoir or medium where the removed CO2 or other GHGs are stored. - 1422 Two types of storage pools are considered for reporting under this disclosure: - Land-based pools store carbon in terrestrial biomass, dead organic matter, or soil carbon pools. - Geologic pools store inorganic minerals not used as products; for example, fossil carbon in sedimentary formations containing oil and natural gas. - 1427 Even though this disclosure covers GHG removal, available methodologies mainly cover CO2 - 1428 removals.
-For further information on accounting for CO2 removals and carbon pools, see reference - 1429 [17] in the Bibliography. - 1430 Guidance to 102-9-a - 1431 102-9-a excludes any GHG trades.
-GHG trades occur, for example, when a removal activity in the - organization's value chain is sold as a carbon credit. - 1433 If applicable, the organization should report a breakdown of GHG removals by each GHG covered by - 1434 the Kyoto Protocol and use the global warming potential (GWP) values based on a 100-year - 1435 timeframe. - 1436 Scope 1 GHG removals are direct and constitute removals where the organization owns or controls - 1437 the sink (which is the process, activity, or mechanism that removes GHG emissions from the - 1438 atmosphere) and the storage pool. - 1439 The organization should report the total Scope 3 GHG removals in metric tons of CO2 equivalent, - excluding any GHG trades, and a breakdown of this total by storage pool.
-Scope 3 GHG removals are - indirect and result from the activities in the organization's upstream and downstream value chain, - where the organization does not own or control the sink and storage pool.
-The organization can also - 1443 describe its influence on the Scope 3 GHG removal process, for example, whether it collaborated with - 1444 a supplier on removal projects. - 1445 There are no Scope 2 GHG removals since removals do not occur when generating electricity, - 1446 heating, cooling, or steam.
-According to the GHG Protocol Land Sector and Removals Guidance,
+This disclosure aims to increase transparency regarding the organization's GHG removals.

+This disclosure covers information on GHG removals in the organization's value chain.
+GHG removals beyond the organization's value chain purchased through carbon credits are reported under Disclosure 102-10.

+GHG removals are the transfer of a greenhouse gas from the atmosphere to storage within a non-atmospheric pool.
+Storage refers to the process of maintaining CO_2 or other GHGs in pools.
+A storage pool is a physical reservoir or medium where the removed CO_2 or other GHGs are stored.

+Two types of storage pools are considered for reporting under this disclosure:

+- Land-based pools store carbon in terrestrial biomass, dead organic matter, or soil carbon pools. - Geologic pools store inorganic minerals not used as products; for example, fossil carbon in sedimentary formations containing oil and natural gas.

+Even though this disclosure covers GHG removal, available methodologies mainly cover CO2 removals.
+For further information on accounting for CO2 removals and carbon pools, see reference [17] in the Bibliography.

+102-9-a excludes any GHG trades.
+GHG trades occur, for example, when a removal activity in the organization's value chain is sold as a carbon credit.

+If applicable, the organization should report a breakdown of GHG removals by each GHG covered by the Kyoto Protocol and use the global warming potential (GWP) values based on a 100-year timeframe.

+Scope 1 GHG removals are direct and constitute removals where the organization owns or controls the sink (which is the process, activity, or mechanism that removes GHG emissions from the atmosphere) and the storage pool.

+The organization should report the total Scope 3 GHG removals in metric tons of CO2 equivalent, excluding any GHG trades, and a breakdown of this total by storage pool.
+Scope 3 GHG removals are indirect and result from the activities in the organization's upstream and downstream value chain, where the organization does not own or control the sink and storage pool.
+The organization can also describe its influence on the Scope 3 GHG removal process, for example, whether it collaborated with a supplier on removal projects.

-- 1447 GHG removals occurring in the value chain of the energy generation process are accounted for in - Scope 3 GHG emissions category 3 'fuel- and energy-related activities', as per the Scope 3 1448 - 1449 categories from the GHG Protocol Corporate Value Chain (Scope 3) Accounting and Reporting - Standard.
-1450
+There are no Scope 2 GHG removals since removals do not occur when generating electricity, heating, cooling, or steam.
+According to the GHG Protocol Land Sector and Removals Guidance, GHG removals occurring in the value chain of the energy generation process are accounted for in Scope 3 GHG emissions category 3 'fuel- and energy-related activities', as per the Scope 3 categories from the GHG Protocol Corporate Value Chain (Scope 3) Accounting and Reporting Standard.